Theory of quantum error mitigation for non-Clifford gates: Error Mitigation

+To demonstrate the broad applicability of Pauli shaping, we used it to mitigate repeated $\mathcal{G}$ gates in the circuit from the top panel of Fig.~\ref{fig:mitigation_numerics}a.
+As shown in Fig.~\ref{fig:mitigation_numerics}b, this gives the correct observable expectation values\footnote{The mathematical requirement for Pauli shaping that $\boldsymbol{G}_{ij} \neq 0$ wherever $\boldsymbol{A}_{ij}\neq 0$ is manifestly met for $\boldsymbol{G}$ in Fig.~\ref{fig:PTMs}a when $\boldsymbol{A}=\boldsymbol{U}$.}.
+However, because $\boldsymbol{G}_{i,i+1}$ and $\boldsymbol{G}_{i+1,i}$ are mostly nonzero for $0 \le i \le 7$, as in Example 2, this noise cancellation requires $\gamma \approx 1.67$.
+Note that while Example 1 features coherent noise and small $\gamma$, whereas Examples 2 and 3 feature (at least partly) incoherent noise and large $\gamma$, one should not infer a trend here.
+That is, noise coherence is not what causes $\gamma$ to be large or small.
+As a simple counter-example, consider an $R_{ZZ}(\theta)$ gate with weak Pauli noise---the resulting $\gamma$ is small like in Example 1, even though the noise is purely incoherent.
+The same is true for a mixture of over/under-rotation and Pauli noise.

-We will discuss this phenomenon more broadly in Sec.~\ref{sec:discussion}.
+We will discuss the phenomenon of large $\gamma$ despite weak noise more broadly in Sec.~\ref{sec:discussion}.
 For now, however, we turn our attention to the challenge of accurately measuring the PTM $\boldsymbol{G}$ of a noisy non-Clifford gate.
 Since the characteristic matrix $\boldsymbol{C}$, and ultimately, the quasi-probability matrix $\boldsymbol{Q}$ in Eq.~\eqref{eq:pauli_shaping}, depend on $\boldsymbol{G}$, addressing this challenge is essential for Pauli shaping.

-\section{Characterizing noisy gates}
+\section{Characterizing Noisy Gates}

 The performance of both PEC and ZNE depends on how accurately one can characterize, or ``learn,'' the noisy gate in question, or equivalently, the factored noise channel.
 This is true for both Clifford and non-Clifford gates.
 A notable obstacle, however, is that the measurement outcomes from any circuit meant to characterize a noisy gate will also depend on state preparation and measurement (SPAM) errors, which can be significant \cite{bravyi:2021}.
 It is therefore desirable to use learning schemes that can distinguish gate and SPAM errors as much as possible, so as to accurately isolate the former.
-In this section we review such learning schemes for Clifford gates, then introduce new ones suited for non-Clifford $R_{ZZ}(\theta)$ gates.
+Here we review such learning schemes for Clifford gates in Sec.~\ref{sec:clifford_learning}, then introduce new ones suited for non-Clifford $R_{ZZ}(\theta)$ gates in Sec.~\ref{sec:non-clifford_learning}.
+But first we discuss readout twirling, which is a common component throughout both sections \cite{vandenberg:2022}.